MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/wlan/element-security.md

 ---
-Description: Defines various security settings for this profile on a WLAN.
+description: Defines various security settings for this profile on a WLAN.
 Search.Product: eADQiWindows 10XVcnh
 title: security
 ms.assetid: 4e3338c2-345b-45a5-b3cf-c23b71531a1c